GWAS guide using Alzheimer's disease

 The input files to our variant QC job for running the array genotype data is:

-The UK Biobank genotype call files in .bed, .bim, and .fam formats.
+• The UK Biobank genotype call files in .bed, .bim, and .fam formats.
 We merged the chromosomes together into one file for each file format in preparation for running the whole genome regression model using Step 1 of regenie.

-Below are the Swiss Army Knife cmd
+Below are the Swiss Army Knife cmd inputs used to run the job:

 The outputs we get from this step are:

-A list of SNPs that pass QC,
+• A list of SNPs that pass QC, final_array_snps_CRCh38_qc_pass.snplist

-A log file (
+• A log file (.log)

 WES Data

-script found here.
+The WES QC is performed using the bgens_qc.wdl script found herearrow-up-right.
 The variants are QC’d per chromosome and then concatenated at the end to create a single list of variants to keep.
 The variants were filtered using following options:

-notebook shown here.
+The input file to run the bgens_qc.wdl was created by first running the generate_inputs.ipynb notebook shown herearrow-up-right.
 Within this notebook you’ll need to update the following parameters:

-.
+Run the WDL workflow using the .json file created in the generate_inputs.ipynb notebook by running the command: dx run <path_to_folder_on_UKB_RAP>/bgens_qc -f research_project/bgens_qc/bgens_qc_input.dx.json.
 Otherwise you can run the WDL workflow in the UI and specify the inputs manually instead of using the Jupyter notebook.

 The outputs we get from this step are:

-A list of SNPs that pass QC,
+• A list of SNPs that pass QC, final_WES_snps_CRCh38_qc_pass.snplist

-A log file (.
+• A log file (.log)

 GWAS using regenie